Free-form Design of Discrete Architectural Surfaces by use of Circle Packing: Numerical examples

 There exists a metric for a mesh with a conformal structure which realises the specified Gaussian curvature if and only if \eqref{Eq:gauss-bonnet} and \eqref{Eq:admissible} are satisfied.
 Furthermore, when such a metric exists, it is unique up to a uniform scaling.
 However, there may not exist an embedding which realises the metric~\cite{Erdos80}.
 Also, there can be multiple non-congruent embeddings which realise the metric.
 Therefore, the metric optimisation is theoretically more troublesome, and this part is separated from the whole procedure in our scheme.

-\subsection{Numerical examples}
+\section{Numerical examples}

-In this section, we present several numerical examples to validate the proposed method.
-In Examples 1, 2, and 4, we consider the design of surfaces with constant Gaussian curvature (CGC), while in Example 3, we present a surface with non-uniform curvature, having both positive and negative values, to demonstrate the design flexibility of the proposed method.
-The Euler characteristic number for the surfaces in all examples is 1, and hence, the total Gaussian curvature of the surface is $2\pi$ by the Gauss-Bonnet theorem \eqref{Eq:gauss-bonnet}.

-We evaluate the results in terms of the mean absolute errors of the Gaussian curvatures, the coordinates of the boundary vertices, and the angles of the faces between the target values and the final embedded mesh:

-where ${\bar\theta}_i^{jk}$ are the target corner angles of the triangular panels, and $\theta_i^{jk}$ are those of the final mesh.
+In this section, we present several numerical examples to validate the proposed method. { We are mainly interested in dome-shaped surfaces with a high structural performance covering a large column-free space.
+To design a high structural performance covering surface built on a specified boundary, minute control over the Gaussian curvature, panel shape, and the boundary positions is important.} We evaluate the results in terms of the mean absolute errors of the Gaussian curvatures, the coordinates of the boundary vertices, and the angles of the faces of the final design against the target values: { } where ${\bar\theta}_i^{jk}$ are the target corner angles of the triangular panels, and $\theta_i^{jk}$ are those of the final mesh.
 When a conformal structure is given by an initial design, ${\bar\theta}_i^{jk}$ are the corner angles of the initial mesh.
 When a conformal structure is specified manually, ${\bar\theta}_i^{jk}$ depends on the mesh topology.

 All the experiments are performed by our Python script\footnote{\url{https://github.com/shizuo-kaji/ricci_flow}} using SciPy optimisers~\cite{Virtanen2020}.
 There is a trade-off among above-mentioned evaluation indicators.
 We can control the trade-off by modifying the hyper-parameters such as $\lambda_e$, $\lambda_v$, and stopping criteria for optimisation.
 We terminate the optimisation steps when the norm of the gradient gets less than $10^{-6}$.
 Timing is measured on a MacBook Pro with a M1 core using a single core.
 The results are summarised in Table \ref{Tab:Ex1a_error}.